What is a dogging and rigging course designed to provide?

 A DG is needed for safety and legally required for any dogging work.
 It will also help enhance your future job opportunities and earning potential in the dogging industry.
 It covers all areas required to attain a High-Risk Work Licence for dogging procedures.

 With this licence, you can direct cranes during load movement.
 You can also select and inspect lifting gear such as lifting beams, chains, shackles, and synthetic slings within Australia.

 Before performing any dogging duties on site, you must have a High-Risk Work Licence.

 How much does a dogging course cost?

 A dogging course costs around AUD$1400 (at the time of writing).

 How long does a dogging (DG) licence course take?

-A dogging qualification can be completed in a week with Kallibr, on site at our Brisbane training centre.
+A dogging qualification can be completed in a week with Kallibr Training (RTO 32365), on site at our Brisbane & Sydney training centres.

 On the successful completion of a dogging (DG) course, you will receive:

 A nationally recognised qualification CPCCLDG3001 Licence To Perform Dogging (DG).
 You will then be able to undertake your HRW Licence assessment.